sachinbarthwal/JonasCodingTest_SachinBarthwal/README.md

   - `string LastModifiedDateTime`

 ### 5. Logging and Error Handling
 - Integrated a logging mechanism to capture and log important events and errors.
+We are logging logs in a file outside and not just console so that they are safe.
 - Implemented proper error handling throughout the solution to ensure robustness and maintainability.